 The Football Welcomes initiative will see the Foundation offer football and educational provision for those who have sought asylum in Middlesbrough as a result of fleeing war, conflict and the risk of persecution in their home countries.

-They are from all over the world: Iran, Eritrea, Afghanistan, Syria, Palestine and many more.
-At Club Together, they get the chance to work together as a team, to develop skills, and remember the fun and sense of belonging which team membership gives.
+The participants are from all over the world: Iran, Eritrea, Afghanistan, Syria, Palestine and many more.
+At Football Welcomes, they will get the chance to work together as a team, to develop skills, and remember the fun and sense of belonging which team membership gives.

-They also get a real sense that Middlesbrough, through the Football Club Foundation, is extending welcome and friendship to them, which is a priceless feeling for anyone.
+They will also get a real sense that Middlesbrough, through the football club Foundation, is extending welcome and friendship, which is a priceless feeling for anyone.